Who was Arius and why is he important?

 “Arius may stand for an important dimension in Christian life that was disedifyingly and unfortunately crushed.”
 (RW, 91)

-Hanson confirms:
+Hanson concurs:

 “Arianism was not, as some of its critics have claimed, a juxtaposition of incongruous doctrines.”
 (RH, 99)